-Added by Dhan on October 22, 2013 at 6:30am —
+Added by Alison Meier on April 22, 2014 at 12:41pm — No Comments

 Maintaining an office premises calls for heavy monetary investment as well as engages a number of employees and officials in doing nonproductive tasks.…Continue

-Added by Sharon ProofHub on October 18, 2013 at 2:17am — No Comments
+Added by Sharon Thomson on October 18, 2013 at 2:17am — No Comments

 By Amar Roy, PMP and Cornelius Fichtner, PMP

 Are you considering studying for and obtaining your Project Management Professional (PMP)®Certification?
 Are you wondering what study tools and methods others have used successfully?
 Are you interested in reading about the exam experiences of those who have recently passed the PMP® Exam?
 Then there is a forum you should check out on The PM PrepCast website.
 All of…

 Added by Cornelius Fichtner on August 12, 2013 at 11:05am — No Comments

 I recently attended the APM (Association for Project Management) yearly conference in London.
 The overarching theme was Adapt, and called on the project management profession to adapt its thinking to address the increasing expectations of society – a society that has a growing intolerance to failure and expects all projects to succeed.

 One of the most…Continue

 Added by Alison Meier on July 23, 2013 at 2:10pm — No Comments

 Today’s projects don’t typically take 120 years to finish, and leadership doesn’t usually come in the form of a royal couple whose organization is a European country.
 But that was the Renaissance for you.

 Still, history has its persevering way of giving us wisdom for the ages.
 Here are 4 epic renaissance projects and partnerships — and the lessons they model for our 21st century projects.…Continue

 It's always interesting to discuss about products, which have all the luck of popularity among users and trust from investors - this clearly says about the quality.